a.k.a. literaticat

 YA Graphic Novel Debut

-Danish cartoonist Jam Aden's LOVE, MISHA, pitched as "A Goofy Movie meets Spirited Away," about a non-binary teen and their mother who, during a contentious road trip, take a wrong turn that lands them in the Realm of the Spirits; there they are surrounded by trickster spirits who aren't so keen on human trespassers, with no obvious way out, to First Second, for publication in Spring 2025.
+Danish cartoonist Askel Aden's LOVE, MISHA, pitched as "A Goofy Movie meets Spirited Away," about a non-binary teen and their mother who, during a contentious road trip, take a wrong turn that lands them in the Realm of the Spirits; there they are surrounded by trickster spirits who aren't so keen on human trespassers, with no obvious way out, to First Second, for publication in Spring 2025.

 Middle Grade Contemporary